 Try: Asparagus Goat Cheese Galette—this recipe is even easier than it looks, we promise!

 This root vegetable gets quite a bit of flack for being bitter when, in reality, it has a nice distinctive flavor that doctors up any old recipe.
 Just one cup alone packs 30 percent of your daily vitamin C needs in less than 25 calories to boot.
-During the spring and summer they grow locally, so you can find them at your local farmer’s market and pay a bit less for them than you would any other time of the year (when they’re imported from another country).
-They’re a naturally cooling food and are regarded in eastern medicine for their ability to lower body heat and help fight against colds and infection.
+During the spring and summer they grow locally, so you can find them at your neighborhood farmer’s market and pay a bit less for them than you would any other time of the year (when they’re imported from another country).
+They’re a naturally cooling food and are regarded in eastern medicine for their ability to lower body heat and help fight colds and infection.

 Try: Radish and Cucumber Salad With Garlic-Yogurt Dressing—a healthy way to cool down and fill up after a workout.

 These luscious, orange fruits—enjoyed fresh, dried, candied or frozen—come to life in the springtime, mirroring the flowers blooming on the trees.
 In their natural state, apricots are very similar in appearance, texture and taste to peaches—they’re small, golden and have super-soft skin.
 Because they’re loaded with a number of potent antioxidants, they protect against free radicals, loss of vision, inflammation and help your digestive tract.
-They’re also packed with soluble fiber, so in addition to helping your body break down foods, they also help control blood cholesterol levels.
+They’re also packed with soluble fiber, so in addition to helping your body break down foods, they help control blood cholesterol levels.